kilimchoi/engineering-blogs/README.md

 **Description**

-A curated list of engineering blogs- read the latest blog entries and subscribe at http://www.slicedham.co/
+A curated list of engineering blogs: read the latest blog entries and subscribe at http://www.slicedham.co/

 **Companies**
 * 2359 Media http://engineering.2359media.net/